PostHog/posthog.com/contents/handbook/people/hiring-process/hiring-process.md

 This round is loosely structured into 4 different sections:

-1. PostHog - mission, vision, team, way of working etc. If it was cold outreach, we provide a little more context up front
+1. PostHog - mission, vision, team, way of working etc. If it was cold outreach, we provide a little more context up front.
 2. Candidate background and mindset
 3. Talk about the hiring process and check if the candidate has seen our compensation calculator so we know we're roughly aligned.
 4. Answer any open questions

 Candidates who are unsuccessful at this stage should receive a personalized email with feedback.

 ### Technical interview with the hiring team